-- a) life insurance plan in the amount of three (3) times annual salary to the next highest one thousand dollars (\$1,000) at no cost; - b) accidental death and dismemberment insurance plan in the amount of three (3) times annual salary to the next highest one thousand dollars (\$1,000) at no cost; - c) Medical Services Plan of British Columbia has been changed from an individually paid premium system to a system funded by an employer paid payroll tax.
-If the government, at any time in the future, reverts to an individually paid premium system, the parties agree that the employer will pay 100% of the premium for employees on the same basis as exists in the 2014 - 2019 collective agreement. - d) extended health care insurance plan, single or family coverage, with an unlimited total lifetime coverage level, at no cost; and - e) dental insurance plan, single or family coverage, at no cost.
+a) life insurance plan in the amount of three (3) times annual salary to the next highest one thousand dollars (\$1,000) at no cost;

+- b) accidental death and dismemberment insurance plan in the amount of three (3) times annual salary to the next highest one thousand dollars (\$1,000) at no cost; - c) Medical Services Plan of British Columbia has been changed from an individually paid premium system to a system funded by an employer paid payroll tax.
+If the government, at any time in the future, reverts to an individually paid premium system, the parties agree that the employer will pay 100% of the premium for employees on the same basis as exists in the 2014 2019 collective agreement. - d) extended health care insurance plan, single or family coverage, with an unlimited total lifetime coverage level, at no cost; and - e) dental insurance plan, single or family coverage, at no cost.
 Plan 'A' will include dental recall exams (polishing, application of fluoride and recall) every nine months except dependent children (up to age 19) and those with dental problems as approved by the plan.
 Plan 'C' orthodontics is at eighty percent (80%) coverage with a lifetime maximum of three thousand dollars (\$3,000). - f) vision care insurance, single or family coverage, at no cost to the employee.
 One hundred percent [100%] reimbursement to five hundred dollars [\$500] maximum every two [2] years. - g) An informal summary of the Health Care Plan is included in Appendix 'A'.
-The Plan summary is also available on the College's Intranet. - h) Hearing aid benefit claims will be to a maximum of one thousand dollars (\$1000) every five (5) years. - i) Effective July 1, 2005, employees will be reimbursed a total of seventy-five dollars (\$75) every two (2) years for vision exams.
+The Plan summary is also available on the College's Intranet. - h) Hearing aid benefit claims will be to a maximum of one thousand dollars (\$1000) every five (5) years. - i) Employees will be reimbursed a total of one hundred dollars (\$100) every two (2) years for vision exams. - j) Medical Travel \$10,000 per person per calendar year. - k) Gender Affirmation Benefit Lifetime maximum of \$30,000 and integrated with the Provincial Health Plan. - I) Addiction Treatment Centre coverage Lifetime limit of \$25,000.